 Tax Benefits of HRAs

 HRAs are health plans, and the IRS classifies them as employee benefit programs.
-This means that your contributions as an employer to employee HRAs are tax-deductible expenses for your business.
+This means your contributions as an employer to employee HRAs are tax-deductible expenses for your business.
 In addition, your contributions to the HRA are considered fringe benefits to employees, and the IRS says you may be able to exclude all or part of their value from the employee’s taxable income.
 In addition, you as the employer don’t owe employment taxes on these contributions.

 Types of Health Reimbursement Arrangements